One More Sleep: Chart performance

+United Kingdom

-In the United Kingdom, "One More Sleep" debuted at number 34 on the UK Singles Chart on 8 December 2013, and surged to its peak position of number three the following week.
+In the United Kingdom, "One More Sleep" debuted at number 34 on the UK Singles Chart on 8 December 2013, and rose to its peak position of number three the following week.
 Only 300 copies separated "One More Sleep" from attaining the number-two position, which was claimed by Avicii's "Hey Brother".
-With "One More Sleep" peaking inside the top five at number three on the UK Singles Chart, Lewis set a new record for British female solo artist with the most top five singles in the history of the chart, bringing her total to eight.
-"A Moment Like This" and "Bleeding Love" both reached number-one in 2006 and 2007, respectively.
-In 2008, the double A-side "Better in Time"/"Footprints in the Sand" peaked at number two, "Forgive Me" peaked at number five and "Run" peaked at number one.
-"Happy" peaked at number two in 2009, while "Collide" peaked at number four in 2011.
+With "One More Sleep" peaking inside the top five on the UK Singles Chart, Lewis set a new record for British female solo artist with the most top five singles in the history of the chart, bringing her total to eight.
+She achieved her first top five single "A Moment Like This" in 2006, which peaked at number one, and her most recent until "One More Sleep" was "Collide" in 2011, which peaked at number four.
 As a result, Lewis overtook Olivia Newton-John's record tally of seven top five singles.
-Petula Clark, Shirley Bassey, Cilla Black, Billie Piper, Geri Halliwell, Louise Redknapp, Cheryl, Emeli Sandé, Jessie J and Ellie Goulding had all had achieved six top five singles as of December 2013.
-The song held onto its peak position of number three for a second week on the UK Singles Chart the following week.
-"One More Sleep" spent a further fourth week charting at number 15 before disappearing from the chart.
-In December 2014, the song re-entered the UK Singles Chart at number 80, and spent two further weeks at number 92.
-In December 2015, it re-entered the chart for one week at number 83.
-Altogether, "One More Sleep" has spent a total of three weeks in the top ten, nine weeks in the top 20, 26 weeks in the top 40 and 33 in the top 75, and 39 weeks in the top 100 of the UK Singles Chart, making it Lewis' longest charting song in the UK.
+The following week, the song held onto its peak position of number three, before falling to number 15 in its fourth week.
+The track departed the UK Singles Chart in its fifth week.
 On the UK Singles Downloads Chart, "One More Sleep" debuted at number 36 on 8 December 2013, and jumped to number two the following week.
 It slipped one position to number three in its third week, and number 14 in its fourth before falling off the chart altogether.
-The track re-entered the chart in December 2014 at number 93 and peaked at number 66 for two weeks.
-In December 2015, the song made another re-entry at number 61, and number 69 in December 2016.
-In December 2016, "One More Sleep" was certified silver by the British Phonographic Industry (BPI) for exceeding 200,000 shipments and streams.
+In December 2014, the song re-entered the UK Singles Chart at number 80, and spent a further week at number 92.
+In December 2015, it re-entered the chart for one week at number 83.
+The song has re-entered the UK Singles Chart every year since its release during the Christmas period, attaining its highest position since 2013 in December 2018, when it reached number 8.
+Its most recent entry was in December 2025, when it peaked at number 32, an improvement over its number 34 peak the prior year.
+In total, "One More Sleep" has spent a total of 54 weeks on the UK charts, and is Lewis' longest charting song in the country.
+In December 2021, "One More Sleep" surpassed 1,000,000 equivalent units in the UK, and in 2024 it was certified triple platinum.
+"One More Sleep" is the fourth biggest Christmas song of the 21st century in the United Kingdom, having sold over 1.46 million units.
+In 2024, One More Sleep was recognised as the most played modern Christmas song of the 21st century in the country.